Frequently Asked Questions

 WHO ARE THOMAS AND ELSIE DEELEY?

 They were Waterbury residents.
 Mr. Deeley worked as a tool setter for Scovill Manufacturing Company, and Mrs. Deeley was a part-time worker and full-time wife and mother.
-While they worked tirelessly to ensure that their children could attend college, they both also found time to participate in numerous community and volunteer activities.
+While they worked tirelessly to ensure their children could attend college, they also found time to participate in numerous community and volunteer activities.

 return to questions